 Bachelor of Science in Nursing

-The School of Nursing’s undergraduate nursing program has patient-centered care at the core of our curriculum.
+The School of Nursing’s undergraduate nursing program has patient-centered care at the core of the curriculum.

-Our program is intense and demanding.
-After completion of prerequisite courses, the nursing courses are offered in four consecutive semesters, each 15 weeks in length.
-The Bachelor’s of Science in nursing prepares students for entry level nursing practice, as well as future graduate study.
+The program is intense and demanding.
+Students must complete all prerequisite courses before taking the nursing courses, which are offered during four consecutive 15-week semesters.
+The Bachelor of Science in nursing prepares students for entry level nursing practice, as well as future graduate study.